How to build Office 2007-2000 add-in / plugin in Delphi.

 The COM add-in project includes the following items:

-Step #2 Reviewing the Add-in module
+Step 2.
+COM Add-in module

-The COM Add-in module (MyAddin1_IMPL.pas and MyAddin1_IMPL.dfm) is the main part of the project.
-It is the container for the Add-in Express components.
-You specify the module's properties, add the Add-in Express components to the module's designer, and write the functional code of your Office COM add-in in this module.
-The code for MyAddin1_IMPL.pas is as follows:
+The add-in module (MyAddin1_IMPL.pas and MyAddin1_IMPL.dfm) is the core component of the COM add-in project.
+It is a container for Add-in Express components.
+You specify the add-in properties in the module's properties, add the required components to the module's designer, and write the functional code of your add-in in this module.

 unit MyAddin1_IMPL;